-The Doolin Writers’ Weekend takes place this year at Hotel Doolin from the 27th-29th March 2015.
+The 3rd Doolin Writers’ Weekend takes place this year at Hotel Doolin on the weekend of the 27th-29th March 2015.

 Hotel Doolin in association with Tramp Press and Salmon Poetry are delighted to announce the launch of the DOOLIN WRITERS' WEEKEND COMPETITION 2015.
-This year we have two prizes, a short story prize and a poetry prize.
+This year we have two prizes, a short story prize sponsored by Doolin2Aran ferries and a poetry prize sponsored by Flogas.
 The prize fund for 1st place is €1000 for each of the competitions and a publishing consultation with Tramp Press (short story) and Salmon Poetry (poetry).
-The fee is €10 per entry and the closing date is Friday 20th February 2015 at 5pm.
+The fee is €10 per entry and the closing date is Monday 2nd March 2015 at 5pm.
 Shortlisted authors will be announced on Friday 13th March and the winners announced at the Doolin Writers’ Weekend 27th-29th March 2015.